 - Claim my Business Page: Create a new page for registrations, add this shortcode [cdashmu_registration_form] to display a ‘Claim my Business’ (User Registration) Form.

-- Edit My Business Page: Create an update/edit my business page, add this shortcode – [cdashmu_update_business] to display the ‘Edit My Business’ Form.
-This page will automatically display the login form for users who are not currently logged in.
+- Edit My Business Page: Create a new page to display the ‘Edit My Business’ Form, add this shortcode – [cdashmu_update_business] .
+NOTE: This page will automatically display a login form to users who are not currently logged in.